 Central data platform

-Since the end of this year, there has been one central place: Copernicus Data Space Ecosystem where all Copernicus satellite data can be found.
+Since the end of last year, there has been one central place: Copernicus Data Space Ecosystem where all Copernicus satellite data can be found.
 For example, radar data to monitor dyke failures, air quality measurements that reveal greenhouse gas emissions and measurement data that help predict where the greatest risk of flooding is after heavy rainfall.
+Another tool that can be found here is the Copernicus Interactive Climate Atlas, an important new resource for policymakers to visualise climate change information which can facilitate climate policy making.
+The tool provides authoritative information on recent past trends and projected future changes for a wide range of key climate variables such as changes in overall and ocean temperature.

 The central data platform has been made as user-friendly as possible.
 It offers the option of downloading data directly or, conversely, analysing it in the cloud.
 This saves a lot of storage space on local computers and makes the processing of raw data into usable products significantly faster.